zhushaohz/heatmapanimation/README.md

   The url of the geojson file.Or the geojson file path.

-**datafile**
++ **datafile**

   The data file path.

-**data**
++ **data**

   The data you want to generate the heatmap animation.

   Options: dict or list or json or pandas.DataFrame.

-**output_format**
++ **output_format**

   The output format of the animation.

   Options: 'gif' or 'mp4'.

-**fig_name**
++ **fig_name**

   The name of the output file.

   Note: If you don't set the fig_name, the output file will be named as the region name.

++ **color_map**

+  The colormap of the heatmap.

+  Options: 'Blues', 'BuGn', 'BuPu', 'GnBu', 'Greens', 'Greys', 'Oranges', 'OrRd', 'PuBu'.

+  All the colormaps are in [matplotlib](https://matplotlib.org/stable/tutorials/colors/colormaps.html).

+  Default: 'Reds'

-**isLegend**
++ **isLegend**

   Whether to show the legend.

   Options: True or False.

-<p style="margin-left: 20px">Default: False.</p>
+  Default: False.

++ **legend_label**

+  The label of the legend.

+  Options: str.

+  Default: 'Temperature'.

++ **legend_location**

+  The location of the legend.

+  Options: 'right' or 'right'.

+  Default: 'right'.

++ **legend_min**

+  The min value of the legend.

+  Options: int or float.

+  Default: the minimum of the data.

++ **legend_max**

+  The max value of the legend.

+  Options: int or float.

+  Default: the maximum of the data.

++ **run_x()**

+  Run the animation and generate frame image and synthetic GIF.
+Currently, the output format is only 'gif'.

++ **run()**

+  Run the animation with another method which can not show the legend.
+But the output format is gif, mp4, jshtml and html5.
 ## License

 [MIT](https://github.com/zhushaohz/heatmapanimation/blob/master/LICENSE)